Olivera2708/Space-formatting/README.md

 ### 4. Prepare the Dataset

+You can use the `data.jsonl` file from the repository, which consists of approximately 70,000 formatted Java codes, or generate your own, larger one:

 1. Unzip the downloaded dataset.
 2. Create a folder named `dataset` in the root directory of your project.
 3. Copy the relevant data files from the unzipped dataset into the `dataset` folder.
 The structure should look like this: